The Navigatorby Synthiam

 5) Press START on the Intel RealSense skill

-*Optionally, you may now add a supporting NMS Level #3 Group #1 sensor for detecting distance of obstacles and environment.
+*Optionally, you may add a supporting NMS Level #3 Group #1 sensor to detect the distance of obstacles and environment.